Dan August: Production

 Reynolds later recalled "I swore I'd never play a cop on TV because you can't make jokes or have a broad.
 You wind up loving your car a lot.
 I was halfway out the door when Quinn said the magic words – $15,000 a week."

 The series was based on Quinn Martin's 1970 TV movie House on Greenapple Road, starring Janet Leigh, which was based on Harold R. Daniels' 1966 mystery novel of the same name.
 It was directed by Robert Day from a script by George Eckstein.
 Christopher George played Dan August, with Keenan Wynn as Sergeant Wilentz and Barry Sullivan as Chief Untermeyer.
 Ned Romero was the only actor in the film who reprised his role in the series.

 Reception and legacy

-While not initially popular enough to be renewed for a second season, Dan August became a fan favorite in reruns, particularly after Reynolds' popularity surged in the mid-1970s with his escalating movie career.
-CBS wisely re-aired the series both on The CBS Late Movie and in prime time during summer "rerun seasons" of both 1973 and 1975 to larger audiences.
+While the series' ratings weren't high enough to be renewed for a second season, Dan August became a fan favorite in repeats, particularly after Reynolds' popularity surged in the mid-1970s with his escalating movie career.
+CBS re-broadcast the series both on The CBS Late Movie and in prime time reruns, during the summer of 1973 and 1975, to larger audiences.

 Television films

-In 1980, a television movie titled Dan August: Once Is Never Enough aired on ABC in January 4.
+An ABC television movie titled Dan August: Once Is Never Enough was broadcast on January 4, 1980.
 The film consisted of footage from episode 15, "Death Chain" and episode 25, "Prognosis: Homicide," cut together to television film length.
-At the time, ABC and Quinn Martin productions were looking to capitalize on the popularity of star Burt Reynolds, who was in the public eye due to Smokey and the Bandit.
+ABC and Quinn Martin productions were looking to capitalize on the popularity of Burt Reynolds, who was one of Hollywood's biggest stars at that time.